Neurocommand requires a Linux host machine, virtual machine or WSL for Windows.

 Useful Additions

-A plugin to view neuroimaging data inside VScode is also available:
+Plugins to view neuroimaging data inside VScode: